Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/advancedWorkflows.md

 (see [Establishing the Main Timeline](#establishing-the-main-timeline)).

-When successful, the Main Timeline will be selected, and its frame will be set to the value reflected by the Shotgun Note entity.
+When successful, the Main Timeline will be selected, and its frame will be set to the value reflected by the Shotgrid Note entity.

 <img src="images/jump_to_frame_focused_main.png" style="border: 1px solid black"/>